Napoleon’s Mother, Letizia Bonaparte

-When the end came, in 1814, Letizia travelled to Italy with Fesch, where Pope Pius VII granted them refuge in Rome.
-The terms of Napoleon’s abdication guaranteed her 300,000 francs a year, and she wisely liquidated her French property before it was taken from her.
-She joined Napoleon on Elba, and helped to finance his retinue.
+When Napoleon’s rule came to an end in 1814, Letizia travelled to Italy with Fesch.
+Pope Pius VII granted them refuge in Rome.
+The terms of Napoleon’s abdication guaranteed Letizia 300,000 francs a year.
+She wisely liquidated her French property before it was taken from her.
+She joined Napoleon in exile on Elba, and helped to finance his retinue.

 Napoleon’s valet Louis Étienne Saint-Denis had this to say about Letizia on Elba:

 Madame Mère must have been a beauty of the first rank in her youth.
 Her face was well modeled, with regular features.
 Her mouth was neither too large nor too small, her lips were thin, her nose almost straight, her eyes brown, large, brilliant, and very expressive.
 There was always some haughtiness and severity in her look.
 But the beauty of her features lost part of its effect because of the thick layer of paint which she put on her cheeks.
 This did not harmonize with her age, which required great naturalness in the color of her skin.
 Too much rouge does not go well with wrinkles.
 On ordinary weekdays her dress was simple, though rich.
 She ordinarily wore a little bonnet ornamented with flowers.
 On Sundays and holidays, when she was in full dress to come to the palace, she had on a toque with feathers.
 On these occasions she wore very fine diamonds.
 I knew nothing about her household arrangements; I know that she was very religious and was said to be very miserly.
 When she spoke French she had a very marked Italian accent.
 She said very little.
 (11)

 The night before his escape from Elba, Napoleon allegedly asked his mother for her advice.
 She reportedly told him: